KyleKing/recipes/README.md

 Typical tasks for editing, previewing, and publishing the recipes

 1. Create or edit markdown files in [./docs/\*/\*.md](./docs/).
 For new recipes, use the [./_recipe_template.md](./_recipe_template.md)
+2. Run `poetry run doit` to run local tests and checks
-2. Run `poetry run doit run main` to update auto-formatted sections and optimize images
+3. Run `poetry run doit run main` to update auto-formatted sections
+4. Run `poetry run doit run compress ./docs/path/` to reduce image file sizes.
+Can either be a directory or an individual file
-3. Run `poetry run doit run serve` to preview the changes in a browser
+5. Run `poetry run doit run serve` to preview the website in a browser
-4. Run `poetry run doit` to push the publish the new version (could call `poetry run doit run deploy` directly, but this skips tasks that check local code)
+6. Run `poetry run doit run main deploy` to deploy to gh-pages